Liquid Render Tag Syntax: with, for, Named Params (2026)

 {% render 'product-card' with featured_product as product %}

-Inside the snippet, the variable is named product, even though the parent passed featured_product.
-This is useful when the snippet is generic and the calling template happens to use a different name.
+Inside the snippet, the variable is product, even though the parent passed featured_product.
+The alias keeps the snippet generic.

-The pattern I use most often is in the Factory Direct Blinds builder, where a single configurator step renders a fabric swatch picker and the parent section holds the active step under a context specific name:
+I lean on this pattern in the Factory Direct Blinds builder.
+One configurator step renders a fabric swatch picker.
+The parent section feeds the active step under a context-specific name:

 {%- assign current_step = builder.steps[step_index] -%}